ystia/forge/org/ystia/elasticsearch/README.rst

 - **heap_size**: Sets the heap memory that will be allocated to Elasticsearch java process.
 It will allocate the same value to both min and max values.

-- **cluster_name**: Specifies the name of the cluster to which the Elasticsearch instance will belong after the deployment operation.

-  - Default: ystia

 - **number_of_shards**: Defines the number of shards per index.

   - Default: 5.
 This means that the indexes may be split between 5 nodes if needed (if not enough space on one node for example).